Community and Collaboration

 EDF Climate Corps

-As a result of the Climate Corps efforts, Union Pacific has added a position focused on energy management, pursued projects to reduce energy consumption from compressors, and implemented next-generation lighting changes.
+As a result of the Climate Corps efforts, Union Pacific added a position focused on energy management, pursued projects to reduce energy consumption from compressors, and implemented next-generation lighting changes.

 Our employees are the reason Union Pacific can stand behind our promise of “Building America.”
 After more than 150 years, they continue to be our most valuable asset and play a critical role in ensuring the company’s protection of the environment.